SystemSpace/Compendium/compendium.rst

 Tsuki fun fact episode watermelon: Tsuki (when written out in Synapsian) looks like a key, which is one of the reasons why the project has been given this name.

+I'm afraid to check logs to see if there's any "Registrant incapacitated".
+I'd rather be unknowing forever than have a big message box saying "Ex-registrant incapacitated".

 ----------------------------------------------------------------------------